RidwanSharkar/Eidolon-VI/README.md

 ---

 ## Custom Model Creation
 No external models/imports/assets used.
-First time I've ever done anything like this, so stuck with a 'bone' theme that seemed easier to work with.
+First time I've ever done anything like this, so stuck with a 'bone' theme that seemed easier to work with, given their versatility.
 - Built unit and weapon models by combining primitive geometries like cylinders, spheres
-- Created unique shapes using Three.js Shape class to create 2D shapes with mathematical functions, that are then extruded into 3D
+- Created unique shapes using Three.js `Shape` class to create 2D shapes using mathematical functions that are then extruded into 3D.
-- Special effect animations using `useFrame` and mathematical functions
 - Glowing effects using emissive materials and point lights
 - Particle effects using instanced meshes and shader materials